 The following is a list of possible reasons for creating a staging area and cloning your site:

 Testing platform: Make all your changes, explore how a new plugin or add-in will affect your site before merging it into the production site for the public to use.
 This is your sandbox, your testbed environment.

-For site development, it is advisable to install a staging area into a subdomain i.e. dev.yoursite.com.
+It is advisable to install a staging area into a subdomain for site development, i.e., dev.yoursite.com.

 Secure: Your staging area is not available to the public.
 All your changes, tinkering, and experimentation will never show on the public live site.
 You can view changes, test plugins, and functionality before they ever set foot into your live production site.

-Predefined Site Template: Use of a cloning option allows you to build a pre-defined Word Press installation that suits your needs.
-Perhaps your providing websites to clients in a specific industry or field, having a site ready to push to an addon domain will decrease time to delivery, for a beginning product to your clients.
+Predefined Site Template: The use of a cloning option allows you to build a pre-defined Word Press installation that suits your needs.
+Perhaps your providing websites to clients in a specific industry or field.
+Having a site ready to push to an addon domain will decrease the time to deliver a beginning product to your clients.

 How To Create A WordPress Staging area

 We will cover a quick and easy method of creating the staging area in the rest of this guide.

 As a best practice before beginning any staging or cloning, it is advisable to backup your entire site.